List of Australian Nobel laureates

 Since 1915 there have been fifteen Australians awarded the Nobel Prize.
 Almost half of these prizes (eight) have been awarded in the field of Physiology or Medicine Most Australians awarded Nobel prizes before the end of the awarding of British/Imperial honours (in 1992) also received (or were offered) knighthoods.

 This list includes laureates who were not born in Australia, but who nevertheless spent a significant portion of their training or career there.

 In 2017, the International Campaign to Abolish Nuclear Weapons, which was launched in Australia, was awarded the Nobel Peace Prize.
+Alexander M. Prokhorov was a Soviet-Russian Physicist who was born in Australia.